circleci/circleci-docs/jekyll/_cci2/orbs-faq.md

 * Question: Is there a standard way to to log output?
 For example, Jenkins plugins provide console links to show the log output and provides hooks to log those messages.
 It is possible to log to stdout, but is there a better way to log those log messages.

-* Answer: In CircleCI, whatever steps are run are logged, so any output from those steps will appear in the console.
-You can shoe to `echo` things directly.
+* Answer: In CircleCI, all steps that run are logged, so any output from those steps will appear in the console.
+You can use SSH to `echo` things directly.
 CircleCI does not have a separate logging facility outside the console output.

 ### Failing Builds